South Waziristan District: Geography

-The Agency is mostly a mass of rugged and complex hills and ridges.
+The district is mostly a mass of rugged and complex hills and ridges.
 There are no regular mountain alignments.
 The land rises gradually from south and east to north and west.
 The dominating range is the Preghal in the west along the border with Afghanistan.
 It is the highest peak which is 3,515 metres high.
-Zarmelan, Wanna, Shakki, Zalai, Spin and Tiarza are the main plains of the Agency.
+Zarmelan, Wanna, Shakki, Zalai, Spin and Tiarza are the main plains of the district.

-Direction of water courses, in general, is from west to south i.e. from the watersheds of Sulaiman Mountains to the Indus.
-There are two principal rivers in the Agency, Gomal of Luni and Tank Zam.
+Direction of water courses, in general, are from west to south i.e. from the watersheds of Sulaiman Mountains to the Indus.
+There are two principal rivers in the district, Gomal of Luni and Tank Zam.
 Some important rivulets are Khaisora, Shaktu, Siplatoi, Toi Khwla, Shuza, Shinkai and Shahur.
 The rest are mountain streams which can become dangerous and impassable during heavy rains which frequently occur during the months of July and August.
 The Gomal River rises in two branches in the eastern slopes of the western Sulaiman range in the Barmal District of Afghanistan not far from the source of the Tochi River.
 The Tank Zam is formed by the junction of the Tauda China and the Baddar Toi, at Dwa Toi, south of Razmak.

 Administration

-South Waziristan District is currently subdivided into eight Tehsils.
+The district headquarter of the South Waziristan district was Wanna, Prior to abolition South Waziristan was divided into three administrative subdivisions of Ladha, Sarwakai, and Wanna.
+These three subdivisions were further divided into eight Tehsils.